 * * *

-“Jay!”
-A hand waved in front of his face, dark fingers summoning him back to the world.
-“Jay, don’ make me slap you.”
+A hand waved in front of his face, dark fingers summoning him back into the world.
+“Jay, don’t make me slap you.”

-He turned his head.
+He turned.
 There was Celia, standing above him.
 The fire was nearly out now.
-Across the road, some ways from the charred remains of the little house, there stood Mosquito looking on ahead.
+Across the road, some ways from the charred remains of the ruined house, there stood Mosquito looking on ahead.
 He remembered that.
-Remembered the man coming not long after Rumor had left him.
-No, not left him.
-After she had died.
+Long afterward, he remembered the old man coming and standing still and silent, watching.

-His eyes stung.
-He couldn’t keep the tears from sliding down his nose, cutting the cold skin of his cheek.
+Jay’s eyes stung.
+He couldn’t keep the tears from sliding down his nose and cutting the cold skin of his cheek.

-He looked at her.
+He only looked at her.
 How could she not know?
-It was an unthinkable thing that had taken place.
-How did she not feel it to her core?
+It was unthinkable, the thing that had happened.
+How could she not feel it down to her core?

 They watched together.
 Neither spoke.
-Across the road the men were lifting her body, laying it on the stretcher.
-Did they think she was still alive?
-Was she?
-As they lifted, he could see her back.
-It alone was not blackened, was not scarred.
+Across the road the men were lifting her body and laying it out on a stretcher.
+Did the think she was still alive?
+As they lifted, Jay could see her back.
+It alone was not blackened, not scarred.
 The skin looked healthy there, untouched by whatever had killed her.

-“Jay,” Celia whispered.
-He glanced at her.
+“Jay,” Celia half whispered.
 Her eyes were wide, filled with fear.
 “Jay.
 Look.”

-She pointed at the blackened willow.
-It was completely destroyed, root to branch.
-Burnt, scarred, lifeless.
-All but one side, where the fire had not managed to reach.
+She pointed at the blackened crepe myrtle.
+It was destroyed, root to branch.
+Burnt, scarred, lifeless — all but one side, where the fire had not managed to reach.

 He couldn’t think.
 Only shook his head.
-What did it mean?
-What was Rumor going to say, before… He choked again.
+Choked again.

-Celia too shook her head, as if reading his thought.
+Celia, too, shook her head, as if reading his thought.
 Wiped her own tear-stained face.
 Took his hand.
-Her lips trembled as she spoke, reaching in her mind for the words of her mother, the tongue she had used when it was only them, their family and neighbors; the tongue she’d been ashamed to speak since leaving home.
+Her lips trembled and she spoke, reaching into memory for the words of her mother, the tongue she had used as a child when it was only them, family and neighbors, the tongue she’d been ashamed to speak since leaving her home.

-“Ya gwine know de tree by de fruit e beah.”
+“Ya gwine know de tree by de fruit e da beah.”